-Corequisite: Concurrent enrollment in BIO 1010, or permission of instructor

-An introduction to the laboratory methods and techniques necessary to understand the fundamental principles of biology.
-This course meets alternate weeks and includes one lecture hour and two laboratory hours.
+Corequisite: Concurrent enrollment in BIO 1010, or permission of instructor An introduction to the laboratory methods and techniques necessary to understand the fundamental principles of biology.
+This course meets half of the semester for one lecture hour and three laboratory hours.